marko-knoebl/slides/sections/react/12-state-en.md

 ## state in function components

-The function `useState` may be called (repeatedly) at the beginning of the component function.
+`useState` may be called (repeatedly) at the beginning of the component function

 - `useState` takes one parameter - the initial state value
-- on each call `useState` returns an array with two entries: the current state and a function which can be used to set the state to a different value
+- on each call `useState` returns an array with two entries: the current state and a function to set the state to a new value

 ```js
 const App = () => {